2002 Protection One 400: Second practice

-Third and final practice
+Final practice

-The third and final practice session, sometimes referred to as Happy Hour, was held on Saturday, September 28, at 11:15 AM CST, and would last for 45 minutes.
+The final practice session was held on Saturday, September 28, at 11:15 AM CST, and would last for 45 minutes.
 Steve Park of Dale Earnhardt, Inc. would set the fastest time in the session, with a lap of 31.554 and an average speed of 171.135 mph.

 During the opening minutes of the session, Joe Gibbs Racing driver Bobby Labonte would crash in turn two, forcing the team to go to a backup car.